 What we learned from Andrew Grove

 A manager has to do more than one job and the activity it entails vary from team to team and company to company.
 There is no single perfect management style, you need to find out what works for you and for the team.
+If you want to learn more about these methodologies you should check out Objectives and Key Results (OKR) as well as a framework.

 Managers need to gather and assess the relevant information, make the right decisions, inspire and motivate staff, so they can achieve, what you plan them to achieve.
 Clear the path and enable your team!